Did you know you could save hundreds of dollars per year just by switching your car insurance company?

 If you work from home or don’t drive your car often, you can even qualify for a premium for low mileage drivers.

-Check out these 9 money-saving tips that will help you save thousands on car insurance.
-They worked for me!
+Check out these nine money-saving tips that will help you save thousands on car insurance.

 Your car insurance will go down dramatically once you hit this magical age.

 This is the age insurance agencies mark the age of “responsible” driving, so you pay less than someone who is 16 years old and just got their license.